nginx-proxy/acme-companion/README.md

     -e "LETSENCRYPT_HOST=foo.bar.com,bar.com" \
     -e "LETSENCRYPT_EMAIL=foo@bar.com" ...
 ```

+If you want to create test certificates that don't have the 5 certs/week/domain limits define the `LETSENCRYPT_TEST` environment variable with a value of `true`.

 ##### Automatic certificate renewal
 Every hour (3600 seconds) the certificates are checked and every certificate that will expire in the next [30 days](https://github.com/kuba/simp_le/blob/ecf4290c4f7863bb5427b50cdd78bc3a5df79176/simp_le.py#L72) (90 days / 3) are renewed.